Greg Sage: Early years

 Greg Sage was born in Portland, Oregon, on October 21, 1951.
 His involvement with music began with cutting records at home as an adolescent, due to his father being involved in the broadcast industry.
 Sage’s first instrument was bass guitar, because of the low tones that made larger grooves in the vinyl records due to slower modulations.
 Basses were harder to find and much more expensive when Sage was in grade school, so he used guitar instead.

 Sage has been involved in music professionally since the age of 17, when he worked on a full-length album by the professional wrestler Beauregarde (Beauregard, 1971; re-released 2004).
 After several years of playing and recording guitar, Sage founded Wipers in Portland in 1977.

 The mood of Sage's lyrics is frequently dark, and rife with references to confusion and severe alienation.
 His song structures often take unexpected turns and are typified by fractured melodic passages punctuated by massive, intricate guitar parts, and use of heavy distortion.
-He usually plays on a 1969 left-handed Gibson SG with attached Bigsby tremolo.
+He usually plays on a 1969 left-handed Gibson SG with P-90 pickups and a Bigsby tremolo.